MrEbrahimXD/RevShell/README.md

 * Easy to use for beginners
 * idk lol hi xd

- # Make sure if you've already installed git
+ # Make sure if you've already installed git and gcc
  * Ubuntu
  * Kali-Linux
  * Debian